Seneca Inheritance Tax Service

 The Seneca Inheritance Tax Service is a discretionary service managed by Seneca Partners.
 Seneca Partners uses investor capital to purchase shares in one or more investee companies.
-These shares are expected to qualify for Business Relief once you have held them for two years and still hold them on death.
+These shares are expected to qualify for Business Relief once you have held them for two years and if you still hold them on death.

 The service has three objectives: